Shopify products missing in Google audit

 Questions store owners ask before ordering an audit.

-A checklist usually names best practices.
-This audit ties each issue to public storefront evidence: theme rendering, product schema, collection intent, variants, merchant trust, and AI search readiness.
+A Shopify SEO audit should tie each issue to public storefront evidence: theme rendering, product schema, collection intent, variants, app output, merchant trust, Feed/GMC ownership, and AI search readiness.

 Do you need access to my Shopify admin?